carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 ## Walking Skeleton
 * entire application / workflow structure
 * made of empty (or logging-only) components
-* incrementally filled-in
+* incrementally filled-in / fleshed out
 * also useful for testing

-* also, in-app mocking
+* _in-app mocking_

 ## How to keep track of what you do and what's missing
 * Write it down
 * comment it with temporary comments
 * code it!
+  * write the API you ideally would like to have

 # LAB 4 - outline an implementation plan
-Define the main structure
+* Define the main structure
-Split in sub-tastks with post-its
+* Split in sub-tastks with post-its
-Discuss the optimal order
+* Discuss the optimal order
-Introduce mock / support steps
+* Introduce mock / support steps